 Our afternoon involved some storytelling, at Mom’s specific request.
 Strangely, I had a bit of a hard time coming up with a story, and in the end suggested The Paperbag Princess, which, keen to hear any story at all, Mom readily agreed to:

-Mom never was a feminist, as I am, and I think she might have preferred a different ending to the story.
+Mom was not a feminist, as I am, and I think she might have preferred a different ending to the story.
 But endings are mostly not ours to choose.

 Subscribe to MAS now & get 5 free PDFs & a page of welcome links: